LukaWynants/ShamirSharingSecret/README.md

 ![Alt text](pictures/option1.png)

+The script sadly cant handel large numbers and the acuracy decreases the larger the secret is, this is due to when using large numbers, floating-point arithmetic can introduce rounding errors, which can result in a really similar recalculated key but the last few digits might be wrong, so far the script only seems to work with 4 byte secrets.

 ## Option 2: Generate Shares

 This option generates 'n' shares (the number of shares you input earlier) from your secret in a (x, y) format